IT Governance Evidence Platform

 Send proof, not screenshots.

-• Domain HealthSSL expiry, domain registration status, DNS record changes, and per-client domain status.
+• Domain HealthSSL expiry, domain registration status, DNS records and changes, client-grouped.

 • Renewal RiskOverdue, upcoming, and incomplete renewal records across hosting, SaaS, licenses, and contracts.